-Apply for a copy certificate
+Apply for a copy certificate for an event that has already been registered

 - Apply for a copy birth certificate (in the application form, you can choose a full or a short certificate; the fee is the same.
 For a first British passport, and most other purposes, you'll need a full birth certificate)